hatimeria/HatimeriaExtJSBundle/README.markdown

 ## Credits

 Bundle is based on https://github.com/oaugustus/DirectBundle, created by Otavio Fernandes.
-Now it is maintaned by Hatimeria company.
+Now it is maintained by Hatimeria company.

 ## Documentation